step21/poerelief/Readme.md

 - set up basic framework for flask

 Next steps:
-- parse xml into array or key value store in python
-- create list of all fixed location ids to use
-- create sql connection

 - create sql db with relevant data (17-18 Jhd) from xml
-- set up basic flask framework with basic template to drop content into

-Maybe switch to minidom/elementbytagname instead of objectify?
+- creata json output in flask as tested
+- fix up js to display json as 'slides'